thoughtworksarts/thoughtworksarts.github.io/app/_people/sofia-tania.markdown

    url     : "https://github.com/stania1"

 ---
-Sofia Tania is a lead software developer at ThoughtWorks, specializing in pragmatic application of engineering practices, including test-driven development, continuous delivery, infrastructure as code, and evolutionary architecture.
+Sofia Tania is a lead software developer at Thoughtworks, specializing in pragmatic application of engineering practices, including test-driven development, continuous delivery, infrastructure as code, and evolutionary architecture.
 Her current primary interests are in building intelligent real-time systems with machine learning and data engineering practices.

-At ThoughtWorks, while based in Singapore and New York, Tania has engaged in numerous commercial projects, in global retail banking, government &amp; civil service, and in global fashion retail.
+At Thoughtworks, while based in Singapore and New York, Tania has engaged in numerous commercial projects, in global retail banking, government &amp; civil service, and in global fashion retail.
 She has built systems using Ruby, Java, Scala, Clojure, R, Rails, Play for Scala, Sinatra, Cucumber, Spark, neo4j, Kafka and many more.